Nikolaos Plastiras: September 1922 Revolution

 The Army's resentment at the political leadership in Athens resulted in the outbreak of the 11 September 1922 Revolution, led by Plastiras, Colonel Stylianos Gonatas and Commander Phokas.

 Having the support of the Army and much of the people, the revolutionary officers quickly entered Athens and assumed control of the country.
 He is reported by Penelope Delta, witness of the events, to have said to the crowd: "Why do you cheer?
 We lost, we came destroyed".

-Plastiras forced King Constantine II to resign, called upon the exiled Venizelos to lead the negotiations with Turkey which culminated in the Treaty of Lausanne, and set about to reorganize the Army of Thrace against any Turkish advance (eastern Thrace was still in Greek hands).
+Plastiras forced King Constantine I to abdicate, called upon the exiled Venizelos to lead the negotiations with Turkey which culminated in the Treaty of Lausanne, and set about to reorganize the Army of Thrace against any Turkish advance (eastern Thrace was still in Greek hands).
 One of the most controversial acts of the revolutionary government was the trial and execution of five royalist politicians, including former PM Dimitrios Gounaris, and the former Commander-in-Chief, General Georgios Hatzianestis, on 28 November 1922 as those mainly responsible for the Asia Minor Disaster, in the infamous "Trial of the Six".

 Plastiras faced multiple challenges in governing Greece.
 The 1.3 million refugees from the population exchange had to be catered for in a country with a ruined economy, internationally isolated and internally divided.
 The Corfu incident, and a botched Royalist coup in October 1923 were evidence of this.
 After the failed royalist coup, King George II was forced to leave the country.
 Nonetheless, he managed to restore some order to the state and to lay the groundwork for the Second Hellenic Republic.
 After the elections of December 1923 for the new National Assembly, he resigned from the army on 2 January 1924, retiring to private life.
 In recognition of his services to the country, the National Assembly declared him "worthy of the fatherland" and conferred to him the rank of lieutenant general in retirement.

-Plastiras was even admired by his greatest enemy, Mustafa Kemal (Atatürk).
+Plastiras was even admired by his greatest enemy, Mustafa Kemal.
 At the end of the war, during the negotiations that took place regarding the exchange of populations between Greece and the newly formed Republic of Turkey, Atatürk is quoted telling Plastiras, "I gave gold and you gave me copper."